 Medical Family Therapy for Chronic Illness

-I became a certified Medical Family Therapist in 2010, after working with families that have been diagnosed with medical disorders and were experiencing mental health disorders related to this.
+We work with families that have been diagnosed with chronic or more acute medical disorders and are experiencing emotional strain, anxiety or depression related to this.
 The medical community has proven that individuals and families who have received a medical diagnosis are at a greater likelihood to also experience anxiety, depression and other mental health disorders due to the strong mind-body connection.
-As a medical family therapist, I provide a safe space for my clients to share their story or trauma, to grieve any losses that may have been incurred by their diagnosis, to feel supported through treatment and to work towards acceptance and making meaning of having the medical diagnosis.
+We provide a safe space for our clients to share their story or trauma, to grieve any losses that may have been incurred by their diagnosis, to feel supported through treatment and to work towards acceptance and making meaning of having the medical diagnosis.

-I received my Master's degree in Marriage and Family Therapy from the University of Nebraska.
-As a couple's therapist, I work with couples experiencing difficulties including communication errors, problem solving difficulties, constant conflict, past trauma from within the relationship, affairs and more.
-I use an integrated approach consisting of EFT (Emotionally Focused Therapy), experiential and narrative therapies to assist these couples in learning effective communication and problem solving skills, so that we are then able to work through past trauma and enhancing the emotional intimacy within the couple again.
-As the therapist, I remain neutral and unbiased throughout the process to assist the couple in focusing on the underlying issues and be able to reconnect and fall in love once again.
+We work with couples experiencing difficulties including communication errors, problem solving difficulties, constant conflict, past trauma from within the relationship, affairs and more.
+We use an integrated approach consisting of EFT (Emotionally Focused Therapy), experiential and narrative therapies to assist these couples in learning effective communication and problem solving skills, so that we are then able to work through past trauma and enhancing the emotional intimacy within the couple again.
+As the therapist, we strive to remain neutral and unbiased throughout the process to assist the couple in focusing on the underlying issues and be able to reconnect and fall in love once again.

-Encompassed in most of the work that I do as a therapist, is being able to assist my clients in working through any difficult life transitions that they may be encountering.
+Encompassed in most of the work that we do as therapists, is being able to assist our clients in working through any difficult life transitions that they may be encountering.
 For some people, this may be a recent move, a breakup/divorce or a new medical illness diagnosis.
 For others it could be premarital counseling or grieving through a major loss in their life.
-In doing this, I work with these clients to identify what they would like for their life to look like at the end of our work together and utilize this goal to guide us through steps in adjusting to and accepting this new transition in their life.
+In doing this, we work with these clients to identify what they would like for their life to look like at the end of our work together and utilize this goal to guide us through steps in adjusting to and accepting this new transition in their life.